leandro-schmidt/http-post-request-visualizer/README.md

 Port of the application can be configured into the src/main/resources/application.properties file.

-The URI to be called is /printPostReqHeadAndBody.
+The URI to be called is /printPostReqHeadAndBody

 # Running

-Just compile the application with maven, and run the generated jar file with:
+Just build the application with maven, and run the generated jar file with:

 java -jar http-post-request-visualizer-1.0.0.jar